mlcs/mlcs.github.io/people/goswami.md

 systems](http://doi.org/10.1038/s41467-017-02456-6){:target="_blank"}
 and how [uncertainties impact our inferences on paleoclimate variability](https://doi.org/10.5194/npg-21-1093-2014){:target="_blank"}.
-Additionally, I have also tried to unravel the [interactions between climatic systems governing global temperature](https://doi.org/10.1140/epjst/e2013-01889-8){:target="_blank"}
+I have also tried to unravel the [interactions between climatic systems governing global temperature](https://doi.org/10.1140/epjst/e2013-01889-8){:target="_blank"}
 and how [unsupervised learning can help us identify long-range interactions between oceans and